LilFroggy/BingoHelper-Guide-Creation-Process/globalStepProperties/command.md

 # Command Step Property
 The command step property is a gobal step property—it can be specified on any step.
+The command step suggests a command to run to help the user complete their current step.

 ### Structure:
 ```js